lsst-dm/dmtn-015/index.rst

 Optimal Multi-Band Detection
 ----------------------------

-Just as optimal detection in monochromatic images requires that we konw the signal of interest (a point source with a known PSF), optimal detection over multi-band observations requires that we know both the spectral energy distribution (SED) of the target objects and the bandpass.
+Just as optimal detection in monochromatic images requires that we know the signal of interest (a point source with a known PSF), optimal detection over multi-band observations requires that we know both the spectral energy distribution (SED) of the target objects and the bandpass.
 More precisely, we need to know the integral of these quantities:

 .. math::
-  \beta_i = \int S(\lambda) ,\ T_i(\lambda) \, d\lambda
+  \beta_i = \int S(\lambda) \, T_i(\lambda) \, d\lambda

 where :math:`T_i(\lambda)` is the normalized system response for observation :math:`i` and :math:`S(\lambda)` is the normalized SED of the target source.
 The point source likelihood is then